romanwicky/03-Experiment/README.md

 In this assignment we implemented a controlled experiment using bar chart visualizations, angles, and volume visualizations.
 This experiment is based on the paper by Cleveland and McGill, where they tested pie and stack chart variants.
-We replicated this experiment, but instead of just using stack charts, we also used angles, and volume.
+We replicated this experiment, but instead of just using stack charts, we also used angles and volume.

 ## Goal

 1) Test 3 different visualizations, and run experiment with 10 participants.
 2) Implement data generation and error calculation functions by Cleveland and McGill's paper.
-3) Basic Analysis and Reporting of Results
+3) Basic analysis and reporting of results

+## Hypotheses
+<b>Bar Chart:</b>
+The human perceptive system can better understand vertically stacked bar-charts than horizontally stacked bar charts.

+<b>Tilt / Angle:</b>
+The human perceptive system can accurately guess vertical, horizontal, and diagonal lines, but struggle to accurately guess other angles.

+<b>3D Volume:</b>
+The human perceptual system judges differences in volume very poorly.

 # Experiment

 We used D3.js, JavaScript, HTML/CSS functionality for this experiment.
-We had about 20 randomly generated bar charts, volume SVG's, and angles in the experiment.
-These screenshots are from our home page, one screenshot per visualization, and our end visualization.
-Our hypotheses included to see if the user could determine how much a cube could fit into a bigger cube, guessing the angles of a tilt, and how much a smaller bar chart could fit into a larger bar chart.
+We randomly generated 20 trials each of bar charts (10 vertical, 10 horizontal), volume SVG's, and angles in the experiment.
+The below screenshots are from our home page, one screenshot per visualization, and our exit page.
+As you can see, the barcharts have six bars, each of random height, with two of the bars 'selected' by a dot placed below the axis instead of within the bars, as not to give any point of reference to the user.
+Users must guess how many of the smaller cube would fit into the larger.
+The angle chart displays a single line, of which the users must guess the angle.
+Here, the four right angles of the quadrants are labeled as to not confuse the user, but we do not generate 0, 45, 90, 135, 180, 225, 270, 315, and 360 degree angles to test our hypothesis.
+The volume chart displays two three dimensional cubes, the left-most which is always a 1x1x1 cube.
+Again, users must guess how many of the smaller cube would fit into the larger.

 ## Homepage